SomeWeekendReading/someweekendreading.github.io/_posts/2020-12-18-moderna-vaccine-passes-vrbpac-review.md

 Some of the data presented showed the Moderna vaccine was more reactogenic (showing strong immune response, which is desirable, but also showing side effects like fever and soreness in the very short term).
-Indeed, 16% of pateints in the treatment arm showed Grade 3 side effects (really annoying, likely to put you in bed, but not in the hospital).
+Indeed, 16% of patients in the treatment arm showed Grade 3 side effects (really annoying, likely to put you in bed, but not in the hospital).

 In particular, there were a couple cases of Bell's palsy, which is a temporary and partial